morispi/CONSENT/README.md

 # CONSENT

-CONSENT (CONsensus-based Self-corrEctioN of Third generation sequencing data) is a self-correction method for long reads.
+CONSENT (sCalable self-cOrrectioN of long reads with multiple SEquence alignmeNT) is a self-correction method for long reads.
 It works by, first, computing overlaps between the long reads, in order to define an alignment pile (i.e. a set of overlapping reads used for correction) for each read.
 Each read's alignment pile is then further divided into smaller windows, that are corrected idependently.
 First, a multiple alignment strategy is used in order to compute consensus.
 Then, this consensus is further polished with a local de Bruijn